Frequently Asked Questions

 Oops!
 I bid the wrong amount!
 Can I change it?

 Too low?
 If you want to place a higher maximum bid, you can add a proxy bid or update your current proxy bid bid from the "Bids" page in your account.
 The system will only bid for you as high as necessary to keep you on top.

 Too high?
-If you are the high bidder, the current high bid cannot be lowered or retracted unless you are the only bidder, so please bid carefully.
+If you are the high bidder, the current high bid cannot be lowered or retracted unless you are the only bidder and it has been less than 72 hours since you placed your bid, so please bid carefully.